top of page

 --Fanfare

-When he's not locked away in a practice room, Kaden enjoys skiing, hiking, and generally breaking the fourth wall.
-He and his wife Anna are happily employed as domestic help for a loquacious orange tabby named Apollo.
+When he's not attempting to actually practice the piano, Kaden enjoys hiking, skiing, baking, and generally breaking the fourth wall.
+He also enjoys developing his skills at the organ, being involved with local choral arts, and composing and arranging.
+Kaden and his Anna are happily employed as domestic help for a loquacious orange tabby named Apollo.

 bottom of page